ashtonian/charmap/README.md

 ## Why

-Better performance, easier to maintain and configure then sed.
+Better performance, easier to maintain and configure then using sed for replacements.

 ## Usage